 DIABETES DIET TIPS

 Diet is critical in managing diabetes in men as well as women.
-Make sure your grocery list includes the following:
+To follow a diabetic diet, make sure your grocery list includes the following:

 - A variety of fresh vegetables, frozen vegetables not packaged in sauce, or low-sodium/sodium-free canned vegetables.
 Non-starchy vegetables—such as dark green leafy vegetables, asparagus, broccoli, Brussels sprouts, cauliflower, cucumbers, peppers, and salad greens, are especially important.
 Limit starchy vegetables (potatoes, green peas, corn, and acorn, butternut squash_.